• Skip to primary navigation

 Please scroll down to the recipe card below for exact measurements.

-• Skinless Boneless Chicken Thighs or Chicken Breast: or substitute with sliced pork, shrimp, beef or extra-firm tofu.
+• Skinless Boneless Chicken Thighs: or substitute with chicken breast, steak, pork shoulder, jumbo shrimp or extra-firm tofu.

 • Large Eggs

-• Neutral oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
+• Neutral Cooking Oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil or canola oil.
 Avoid olive oil or coconut oil

 Noodle Sauce